Our purpose is to help preserve the history of Holly and Northwest Oakland County.

 Both Holly Township and Holly Village were named by Jonathan T. Allen after Mount Holly, New Jersey.
 It is thought that the red berries of the Michigan holly inspired the title.
 Ira C. Alger was the first settler to live within what became the corporate limits of the village.
 In 1836, Alger built a log cabin in the area where Stiff’s Mill Pond and Broad Street are today.
 By 1843, he dammed the Shiawassee River and constructed a sawmill, and a year later, a grist mill.
 This became the first business district.

 As the boom time for Michigan lumber decreased, other businesses took their place.
 The H. J. Heinz Company, Grinnell Brothers Piano Factory, the Hartz Spring Factory, and Lane (Cyclone) Fence Factory were once all located here.
 Currently, Holly is the home of Bars Leak, Delta Tube, Phyle Industries, and Universal Data.
-Holly is now well known for its lovely antique stores and restaurants in the downtown area as well as its beautiful parks that help maintain a rural setting.
+Holly is now well known for its lovely retail stores and restaurants in the downtown area as well as its beautiful parks that help maintain a rural setting.